Last updated on December 14th, 2019

 21. Pizza farms

 Would you like to eat a pizza on a farm?
-It is possible in many parts of Minnesota, there are farms like Red Bern Farm in Northfield that provide the ideal setting to taste them.
+It is possible in many parts of MN, there are farms like Red Bern Farm in Northfield that provide the ideal setting to taste them.
 They are not pizzerias and the customers have to bring utensils: dishes, drinks, and even a blanket to sit on a picnic.